chop-dbhi/sql-importer/README.md

 # SQL Importer

-Import a CSV file into Postgres with automatic column typing, table creation, and unique and not null constraints.
+Import a CSV file into Postgres with automatic column typing and table creation.

+Features:

+- Type inference for numbers, dates, datetimes, and booleans
+- Automatic table creation
+- Uniqueness and not null detection
+- Automatic decompressing of gzip and bzip2 files
+- Support for append instead of replace

 ## Install